Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • For example in the year ending 31 March 2025 a provisional taxpayer will base provisional tax on the residual income tax charge[1]for the year ended March 2024 plus 5%.

-• If a taxpayer believes IRD systems and doesn’t pay the instalments, IRD will later charge backdated interest and penalties, despite their own notifications being wrong!
+• If a taxpayer instead believes IRD systems and doesn’t pay the instalments, IRD will later charge backdated interest and penalties, despite their own notifications being wrong!

 4. Tax owing